aws-samples/amazon-sagemaker-secure-mlops/package-cfn.md

         S3BucketName=$S3_BUCKET_NAME
 ```

-5. Wait until deployment has finished and print the stack outputs with the following command:
+5. Wait until deployment has finished and print the stack outputs with the following command (you may wait couple of minutes before the templates appear in the S3 bucket):
 ```sh
 aws cloudformation describe-stacks \
     --stack-name $STACK_NAME \